joezersk/aci-tools/README.md

 Automates the steps necessary to generate, copy and install a cert for APIC to SCVMM Communication.
 <BR>
-Script by Joseph Ezerski (joezersk@cisco.com), INSBU - No guarantees on operation! v1.0 Dec 2015
+Scripts by Joseph Ezerski (joezersk@cisco.com), INSBU - No guarantees on operation! v1.0 Dec 2015
 <BR>
 Special thanks to Chris Paggen for the APIC cookie code.